DevCycleHQ/devcycle-docs/docs/sdk/client-side-sdks/flutter.md

 | privateCustomData | [String: Any] | Key/value map of properties to be used for targeting.
 Private properties will not be included in event logging. |

 ### DVC Options Builder
-The SDK exposes various initialization options which can be used by passing a `DVCOptions` object to the `withOptions` method of `DVCClient.builder()`:
+The SDK exposes various initialization options which can be used by passing a `DVCOptions` object to the `options` method of `DVCClient.builder()`:

 [DVC OptionsBuilder class](https://github.com/DevCycleHQ/flutter-client-sdk/blob/main/lib/dvc_options.dart#L27)